zsiki/GeoEasy/doc/reference_guide.rst

 ......

 The lengths between a serie of points can be calculated.
-Both the total length and the individual distences are shown in the *Calculation results* window.
+Both the total length and the individual distances are shown in the *Calculation results* window.
 There is a tool in the graphic window, where you can mark points by the mouse.